elba7r/system-v9/erpnext/docs/user/manual/en/schools/admission/student_admission.md

 # Student Admission

 The admission process begins with filling the admission form.
 The Student Admission record enables to initiate your admission process for a given **Academic year**.
-ERPNext admission module allows you to create an admission record which can be then published on the ERPNext generate website.
+Revalue ERP admission module allows you to create an admission record which can be then published on the Revalue ERP generate website.

 To create a Student Admission record  go to :